sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Layout with zero \parindent, non-zero \parskip
+Short desc    : Layout with zero \parindent, non-zero \parskip
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Simply changing \parskip and \parindent leaves a layout that is
+Descript     : Simply changing \parskip and \parindent leaves a layout that is
              : untidy; this package (though it is no substitute for a properly-
              : designed class) helps alleviate this untidiness.
 ```